msftcangoblowm/drain-swamp/docs/getting_started/pipenv-unlock.rst

    twine
    validate-pyproject

-Meaning it's KISS and not compiled.
-This is what setuptools and pip understands.
+Meaning it's KISS and not compiled. ``pip-tools`` understands this.

-Again the ``pins.lock`` file is only for really really bad situations where a package author had no choice but to step in.

-This issue, actually, is better handled by the end user using :command:`uv` with ``--override`` option, rather than hardcoding a constraint.
+These don't understand: build, setuptools, and pip